RochelleLBeckford/button-up/README.md

 - [ ] Utilize box-shadow CSS Properties

 ***
-## *TODO*
+## *TODO:*
-- [ ] Recreate the look of the "Search Button"
+- Recreate the look of the "Search Button"

-- [ ] Recreate the look of the "+" button, border-radius: 50%; may be useful for making a circle
+- Recreate the look of the "+" button, border-radius: 50%; may be useful for making a circle

-- [ ] Recreate the look of the "Create Account" button
+- Recreate the look of the "Create Account" button

-- [ ] Apply box-shadow to the "Create Account" button
+- Apply box-shadow to the "Create Account" button